Car Hire Cork Airport

 A mixture of hotels, bed and breakfasts, inns and holiday rentals can be found in the Rebel City, catering to all tastes, budgets and requirements.

-For a taste of luxury in leafy surroundings, then book a trip at the five star Hayfield Manor Hotel, one of the most highly regarded hotels in all of Cork.
+For a taste of luxury in leafy surroundings, then book a trip at the five star Hayfield Manor Hotel (just 7km away from Easirent Car Hire Cork Airport Branch), one of the most highly regarded hotels in all of Cork.
 A slice of country elegance in the heart of the city, Hayfield Manor is aptly named as it is a sprawling early 19th century manor, but with all the pomp and luxuries you’d expect from a 21st century five star hotel such as an on-site spa, restaurant, and the Hayfield Manor Wine Society for those who love the grape tipple.
 Hayfield Manor Hotel is a five-minute drive from Fitzgerald’s Park, just south of the River Lee.

 If you are only stopping off in Cork for a night or two then you may wish to stay near to Cork Airport.
 A two-minute drive from the airport itself finds you at the appropriately named Cork Airport Hotel.
 Modern and quiet, Cork Airport Hotel offers guests free parking and full use of the breakfast buffet, as well as the chance to dine at the on-site restaurant.
 Cork Airport Hotel is roughly a 20/25-minute drive from the heart Cork.